mtfir/mtfir/README.md

 ## Welcome to my Github Profile👋👋

 I am an EE undergrad who passionate about RF, mm-Wave, and THz technologies.
-Currently, I'm working on RFIC Design and I plan to do advaned study in this field to further deepen my knowledges.
+Currently, I'm working on RFIC Design and I plan to do advanced study in this field to further deepen my knowledges.

 ## 🌐 Socials: